evanmayer/hotspot/HOWTO.md

 | NW                    | 0.057 +/- 0.001 | 0.378 +/- 0.001 |
 | Homing feature corner | 0.155 +/- 0.001 | 0.151 +/- 0.001 |

 The dimensions of the raft attachment points were measured.
 These distances are the distances between the points on the raft where the cables exit the eyelets.
-The eyelets themselves were located $1.2$ mm from each edge of the raft.
-This modifies the effective position of the homing feature by $(+0.001, +0.001)$ m.
+The eyelets themselves were located 1.2 mm from each edge of the raft.
+This modifies the effective position of the homing feature by (+0.001, +0.001) m.

-Raft width:  $0.045 \pm 0.001$ m
+Raft width:  0.045 +/- 0.001 m
-Raft height: $0.040 \pm 0.001$ m
+Raft height: 0.040 +/- 0.001 m

 Together, the location of the raft centroid when it is nested at the HOME location:

-$r = (0.156 + 0.045/2, 0.152 - 0.040/2)$
+r = (0.156 + 0.045/2, 0.152 - 0.040/2)

 Therefore, the input file for this shape would read: